 This week in math our scholars have been working on counting straws to make nineteen, twenty, and then making piles for each ten.
 Kindergartners are able to model with objects and represent number ten to twenty with place value and hide zero cards.
 Number bonds came back into the picture this week in math and our scholars were able to model numbers ten to twenty using them.
 Ask your scholar what was their favorite part of math this week!

 On Monday our Kindergarten scholars took a field trip to Legare Farms.
 Our Scholars were excited to finish up our chicks unit with this special trip.
 Scholars got to learn new facts about chicks from our instructor who also showed us all the different types of eggs.
 Kindergartners even got the opportunity to pet the rabbit.
 The farm was filled with pigs, cows, water buffaloes and goats.
 Our scholars got to play on the farm themed playground and enjoy lunch.
 Finally we got to participate in an easter egg hunt.
 Ask your scholar what their favorite part of the trip was!

 Wrapping-Up Swim Lessons

 Our brave swimmers completed their last swimming lesson today!
-Kindergarteners have gained confidence through their weekly swim lessons and helpful swim coaches.
+Kindergarteners have gained confidence through their weekly swim lessons and their helpful swim coaches.
 Students set swimming goals and participated in their lessons with brave and happy hearts.
-During Close of Day and Learning Centers this week, they helped compose a shared writing thank you letter to their swim coaches.
 Kindergarteners are grateful for their swimming lessons!